pitt-miskov-zivanov-lab/CLARINET/docs/TutorialandInstallation.rst

 .. image:: https://mybinder.org/badge_logo.svg
  :target: https://mybinder.org/v2/gh/pitt-miskov-zivanov-lab/CLARINET/HEAD?labpath=%2Fexamples%2Fuse_CLARINET.ipynb

-Click the icon above and run the demonstrated example; or alternatively upload user-customized input files to the input/ directory on File Browser Tab (upper left corner) of Binder.
+Click the icon above and run the demonstrated example; or alternatively upload user-customized input files to the ``input`` directory on :guilabel:`File Browser` tab (upper left corner) of Binder.

 This interactive jupyter notebook walks you though all of the code and functions to:
   * Get familiar with and parse the input files including baseline model spreadsheet and machine reading extracted events.